YujiSODE/asciiCore/README.md

 - `::asciiCore::output_JS ?name?;`

 ## 2. Description
 It generates map list and displays this list.
+Command `::asciiCore::setObject` can define an object.
+Command `::asciiCore::remove` can remove one or more objects.
+Command `::asciiCore::plot` plots a defined object on map data.

 ## 3. Commands